Southeast Leatherfest: History

-SELF was started in 1995 by Jack Stice, International Master 1995.
+SouthEast LeatherFest (SELF) was started in 1995 by Jack Stice, International Master 1995.
 It was concepted as a BDSM, Master/slave event to welcome all sections of the SM communities, highlighting on the Leather.
-Modeled after International Mister Leather and Drummer (now International Leather Sir and boy) SELF added classes to this model.
-Since 1995 has been one of the largest sex education and BDSM education events in the south east region of the United States openly supporting underground kink, fetish, Master/slave, and Dominant/submission communities.
-Southeast Leatherfest (SELF) holds classes given by nationally known educators from across the country, holds a spokesperson contest, and has various other activities for that promote community and pride.
-SELF was held during the second weekend in June every year until its eighteenth year.
-The event now occurs on the third weekend in June.
-SELF spokesperson titles are referred to as Mr. Southeast Leatherfest, Ms. Southeast Leatherfest, Southeast Leatherfest boy, Southeast Bootblack, and SouthEast Master/slave, and in the past it was the home of the International Master and slave contest until 2001.
+Modeled after International Mister Leather and Drummer SELF added classes to this model.
+It began as a 2.5 day event with a bar crawl Friday evening and classes hosted on Saturday.
+Since 1995 has been one of the largest sex education and BDSM education events in the southeast region of the United States openly supporting underground kink, fetish, BDSM, sex-positive, Master/slave, and Dominant/submission communities.

-This event for the first time in Atlanta history brought together the straight and LGBT communities.
+This event for the first time in Atlanta history brought together the straight and LGBTQIA+ communities.
 They worked together which had not previously happened at BDSM and Master/slave events in the area.
 While there had been events in the region for gay men, this was the first event to have all communities present.
-SELF is a charitable event that has donated approximately $80,000 to charities over the years.
-Some of these charities are the National Coalition for Sexual Freedom, Susan G. Komen for the Cure, and many more.
+SELF is a charitable event that has donated approximately $290,000+ to charities and scholarships over the years.
+Some of these charities are the Leather Archives & Museum, National Coalition for Sexual Freedom, Susan G. Komen for the Cure, Carter/Johnson Library, and many more.
 Jack Stice was the founder of this event and the "Jack Stice Memorial Community Service Award" was given in his honor annually.